 Put simply, the hidden cruelty of commercial Easter foods and activities is unmistakably awful.

-With ‘stay at home’ measures in place during this time of COVID-19 outbreak, perhaps some of the cute bunny rabbits usually found in petting farms — or bought and sold as pets this time of year — have been spared; along with the usual fair of baby chicks dyed pink, green and blue to be sold as quirky Easter gifts, or the baby lambs usually featured in petting zoos and live animal contests and events over the long Easter weekend that undergo enormous amounts of stress in the process.
+With ‘stay at home’ pandemic measures in place again this year, perhaps some of the cute bunny rabbits usually found in petting farms — or bought and sold as pets this time of year — have been spared; along with the usual fair of baby chicks dyed pink, green and blue to be sold as quirky Easter gifts, or the baby lambs usually featured in petting zoos and live animal contests and events over the long Easter weekend that undergo enormous amounts of stress in the process.

 One can only hope.